Hotels

 El Raval was once known as the Barri Xinès and was home to a lot of crime and prostitution.
 A lot of locals still warn people off visiting.
 Full disclosure: it’s also where I stay, and therefore I have a warmer feeling for the place than many.

-Still, El Raval is gentrifying, which means you get quite a lot of hipster restaurants and bars alongside Pakistani butchers, Filipino hairdressers and the like.
+El Raval is gentrifying.
+This means you get quite a lot of hipster restaurants and bars alongside Pakistani butchers, Filipino hairdressers.
 It’s cosmopolitan and colourful, though there are still some less than savoury types around.

 Things to see: La Boqueria; Palau Guell; MACBA; CCCB; Maritime Museum.